 In addition, I give them the task of becoming the teacher and helping their student, Jack, find his way into accepting poetry and becoming a superstar poet in the process through poetry analysis and journal writing.

-Again, this is a different approach for teaching poetry.
-By using more modern poems, and sharing the story of a boy who also dislikes poetry, you can break down some of the engagement barriers that are common in upper elementary and middle school.
+Again, this is a different approach to teaching poetry.
+By using more modern poems and sharing the story of a boy who also dislikes poetry, you can break down some of the engagement barriers that are common in upper elementary and middle school.

-I have a created a lesson plan resource that combines poetry analysis and reading comprehension activities based on this wonderful book.
-Click on the image below to purchase a copy from my TPT store…
+I have created a lesson plan resource that combines poetry analysis and reading comprehension activities based on this wonderful book.
+Click on the image below to purchase a copy from my TPT store.

 FREE PRINTABLE POETRY LESSON PDF